dagraham/etm-dgraham/README.md

         $ mkdir ~/etm-pypi
         $ cd ~/etm-pypi
-Now continue by creating the virtual environment (python3 is required):
+Now continue by creating the virtual environment (python >= 3.6 is required):

         $ python3 -m venv env
 After a few seconds you will have an `./env` directory.
 Now activate the virtual environment: